harfang3d/advanced-tutorials-hg2/resources/convert_shader_to_harfang.md

 # Convert SHADERTOY shader to HARFANG® API

+> In order to see if GLSL is portable in BGFX GLSL or BGFX HLSL, we decided to use a Shadertoy shader (that is using GLSL) and make it viable in HARFANG API (which is using BGFX)

 In GLSL you can do this *= but not in HLSL so we are moving

  - from this :